|

 Tips for diving responsibly in the Coral Triangle

-This all starts with education and awareness, learning about the fragility of coral reefs and how to minimise your impact.
+This all starts with education and awareness, learning about the fragility of coral reefs and how to minimise your impact

-Sometimes, dive operators even offer opportunities for divers to get involved in coral restoration projects.
-That way, you can actively contribute to the regeneration of damaged reefs in the Coral Triangle.
+Also, keep an eye out for dive operators running coral restoration or citizen science projects.
+That way, you can actively contribute to the regeneration of damaged reefs in the Coral Triangle during your scuba trip.

 A crab camouflaged in an anemone while diving in the Coral Triangle